Simulation Based Computation of Certificates for Safety of Hybrid Dynamical Systems: Conclusion

 In this paper, we have presented an approach for synthesizing barrier certificates from system simulations.
 The resulting method is able to compute barrier certificates for ODEs that have been out of reach for such methods so far.

-In the future we will increase the usability of the method by automatizing the choice of the used template and by automatically adapting the length of the computed simulation.
+In the future we will increase the usability of the method by automatizing the choice of the used template.
 We will also combine the method with falsification methods~\cite{Kuratko:14} that search for ODE solutions that lead from an initial to an unsafe state.
 In such a combined method, falsification should exploit the result of failed attempts at computing a barrier certificate and vice versa.

 \Comment{